frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/datamining.md

 > Item profile := Description of an item.

-Content-based filtering can be seen as a classification algorithm, which is nice, because there is lots of research going on for classification problems.
+Content-based filtering can be seen as a classification algorithm, i.e., based on features that indicate user preference predict the likes and dislikes of the user.
+This is nice, because there is lots of research going on for classification problems, but bad because it doesn't use information from other users.

 > ?
 Why does content-based filtering not consider information about other users?
 Couldn't it be used when constructing the user profile?
 > -> Because this approach is called collaborative filtering.

+In collaborative filtering, the user profile is compared to other user profiles based on their preferences, with the idea that users having a similar like/dislike-history will also like and dislike the same items in the future.

+A general approach of collaborative filtering:

+- Define a similarity function between two user profiles (where a user profile is a feature vector with 1's and 0's to indicate whether they liked some items).
+- Optionally find prototypes in the user space.
+- Perform k-Nearest neighbours in the user space (the new averaged vector is a weighted vector based on Pearson-correlation, look at the slides).
+- Return the highest rated items in the averaged feature vector.

-Cosine similarity can often return zero, because the user-product matrix is so sparse.
+Cosine similarity can often return zero, because the user-product matrix is so sparse, even more, simply considering every value that isn't filled in to be zero is not a good idea.

 Root mean square error doesn't focus on highly rated items, e.g., if an item actually has rating 1, but is predicted to have 3 is not that big of a deal as when the item actually has rating 5, but is predicted a 2!
 The former case is more desirable than the latter because the item will most likely not be recommended anyway.

+Focusing on accuracy is not necessarily a good idea, because you are missing a lot of other interesting evaluation measures, e.g., order of prediction, diversity, ...

 Prediction diversity: when predicting movies, don't just predict 10 action movies.